eonu/ruby-golf/articles/General.md

 ## Use `;` to write code on one line <a name="use_;_to_write_code_on_one_line"></a>

-Though this doesn't actually save any bytes since `;` takes up one byte just like the newline character `\n` does, but it is often more desirable to write your code on one line:
+Though this doesn't actually save any bytes since `;` takes up one byte just like the newline character `\n` does, it is often more desirable to write your code on one line:

 ```ruby
 # 7 bytes